EcstasyCode/ecstasycode/README.md

 ### Hi, I'm EcstasyCode.
-- 📫 - You can contact me on Discord, Telegram and Keybase
+- 📫 - You can contact me on Discord
-- ⌨️ - Vality Botnet Developer
 - 📙 - Go, Kotlin & Java Developer
 - Location: in your mother
 ```
-Discord: BANNED
+Discord: EcstasyCode#1337
-Keybase: @ecstasycode
-Telegram: @ecstasycode

 ```

 # 🏆 Github Stats: